kemulka/portfolio/final_project3_Kelsey.md

 Other Credits

 Images: Graphic elements and the money/graduation cap photo were made available through a subscription to Canva.
+I also used Canva in Part II to create a moodboard.
+Other photos used in my final project are provided by Unsplash and cited as they appear.
 Graphs: Line charts, bar plot, and quadrant plot were created using free software courtesy of Flourish.
+Data sources are cited under each graph.
+I used Tableau to create some of my draft visualizations but ultimately decided Flourish was more user friendly.
 Platform: The presentation layout was created and hosted through Shorthand.